 4) Client meetings attended by rep

-This is a very good weekly sales report.
+This is very good for a weekly sales report format.
 While in a day, it’s hard to get meaningful conclusions from how many meetings are being attended by each rep, a week timeline shows a different story.

 These meetings can either be virtual or in person, but either way, successful sales reps are going to be having them consistently, and this report will show you how they’re doing.

 Tracking this metric weekly will let you evaluate the number of unqualified versus qualified leads.
 A qualified lead usually is an opportunity, ie. positive interaction that leads to a face-to-face meeting or a phone call, opening favorable circumstances for a closing a sale.
 The lead-to-opportunity ratio tells you the amount of leads you need to stay on track with your objectives in terms of revenue.
 Once you have a baseline ratio, you know how many leads you need to create to reach your target growth – and at the same time, you have a revenue that is predictable.

 As the name states, this report will track the number of leads that end up in a “win”, ie. that turn into paying customers.
 This is one of the most important ratio for a sales team, as it gives a baseline to determine the number of leads the team needs to meet business objectives.
 It will depend of each company and industry, but generally, a low lead-to-conversion ratio will alert you on the weakness of your sales pipeline.